 C# Member Overloading

-Having two or more methods with the same name but different in parameters, is known as method overloading in C#.
+Having two or more methods with the same name but different parameters is known as method overloading in C#.

 Method overloading allows you to define multiple methods within the same class that share the same name.
 But don’t be fooled by the identical names!
 These methods are differentiated by their parameters, creating a way to achieve varied functionalities under the same umbrella